obverter/obverter-web/_posts/2022-08-04-type-two-baseball.md

 date: 2022-08-04 12:00:00 -0800
 layout: post
 published: true
-tags: [Baseball]
+tags: [baseball]
 title: "Watching Baseball Is the Most Type 2 Fun You Can Have"
 ---

 Baseball is compelling in part because it is an endless test of patience and endurance.
 No other sport brings so vividly to life the act of indeterminate waiting.
+And therein lies its begrudging appeal.

 <!--more-->